AnyFetch/anyfetch-provider.js/README.md

 This tasks will be fed to `queueWorker` (see below).
 The function must also return a cursor (for instance, the current date) to remember the state and start upload from this point next time.

+Sometimes, to send big chunks of datas, you may need to send a first batch of tasks.
+To do this, just call `next` with an error and an array (without a new cursor).
+You can do this as many time as you like, once you're done just call next with the new cursor as third parameter.

 Params:
 * `datas`: datas stored by `connectAccountRetrieveAuthDatas`
 * `cursor`: last cursor, or null on first run.